Campobello Island, New Brunswick

 Roosevelt Campobello International Park

-Celebrating 60 years in 2024, the Roosevelt Campobello International Park spans 2,800 acres of stunning natural beauty with a historic core of restored summer cottages.
-At its heart is the cherished summer home of President Franklin D. Roosevelt and his wife Eleanor.
-Established in 1964 as a joint venture between Canada and the U.S., the park serves as a tribute to the Roosevelts' connection to Canada while strengthening ties between the two nations.
-While buildings and programs run from late May to mid-October, the grounds are open year-round.
-Admission to the park and Roosevelt Cottage is free, drawing tens of thousands of visitors annually.
-Start your visit at the Edmund S. Muskie Visitor Centre, where you can enjoy self-guided displays and a short video about Roosevelt's life, his battle with polio, and the park's creation.
-Interpretive guides are available for questions, and the gift shop offers souvenirs.
+Celebrating 60 years in 2024, Roosevelt Campobello International Park spans 2,800 acres of natural beauty and historic cottages.
+At its heart is FDR’s cherished summer home, a testament to the Roosevelts’ connection to Canada.
+While guided programs run from late May to mid-October, the grounds are open year-round.
+Admission to the park and Roosevelt Cottage is free, attracting tens of thousands of visitors annually.
+Start at the Edmund S. Muskie Visitor Centre for self-guided displays, a short video about FDR’s life and polio battle, and the park’s creation.
+Interpretive guides are on hand, and the gift shop offers charming souvenirs.

 Roosevelt Cottage